jonathanvdc/Flame/README.md

 Both statements and expressions have an "Optimize" method, which is intended to perform simple optimizations, like compile-time string concatenation.

 ### Common project interfaces
-Flame also includes some simple interfaces that define common project behavior to make project file format interoperation easier.
+Flame.Compiler also includes some simple interfaces that define common project behavior to make project file format interoperation easier.

 ### Textual code generation
 CodeBuilder and CodeLine ease the process generating well-formatted textual code.